Keto Mexican Wedding Cookies

-Crisp, buttery pecan cookies coated in delicious powdered “sugar” – made keto, paleo and vegan!
-No dairy, gluten, eggs or sugar.
+Crisp, buttery pecan cookies coated in delicious powdered "sugar," but healthier!
+These sugar-free Mexican Wedding Cookies are keto, paleo and vegan!
+(No dairy, gluten, eggs or sugar.)
 This quick and EASY method takes just minutes.

 Mexican Wedding Cookies actually go by several different names!
 You may have heard them called Snowball Cookies, Pecan Snowballs or Russian Tea Cakes.
 But whatever you call them, they are absolutely scrumptious.